NigelUy/CPE106L_B1_3Q2324_GROUP2/README.md

-Code for the meal generation -> No UI Yet
+This consists of the meal generator and calorie counter of the meals